avacio/bucket_list_304/README.md

 LIVE LINK:
 [http://www.ugrad.cs.ubc.ca/~k7c1b/bucketlist]

+## Background
+Wake up.
+Drink coffee.
+Go to the library.
+Eat a bowl of cup noodles.
+Sleep.
+Repeat.
+In 2019, it is all too easy to fall into a routine — it’s necessary even, in order to survive the daily grind.
+We fall into the same old comfortable habits, although there are always things that each of us want to try before dying.

+With *Bucket List*, we aim to present unique experiences from all over the world!
+It may recommend everything from curious food items (e.g. cheese bubble tea), to events that you never knew existed, but now know you needed (e.g. rave hiking).
+The goal of the project is to help users try new things, as it is when we are out of our comfort zones, that we truly learn the most.

+Are you ready for an adventure?

 ## Setup
 ### In php local servers
 To test the site locally, PHP local servers are a good option.